vincentbernat/hellogopher/README.md

 Also, it is not intended to be an universal `Makefile`.
 It should stay basic to stay easy to understand.

-## Vendoring
+## Dependencies

-This example relies on vendoring for all dependencies.
-It uses [go dep](https://github.com/golang/dep) for this purpose.
+This example relies on modules to retrieve dependencies.
+This require use of Go 1.11.

 ## Versioning